Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testContext() {}
 ```

-Even if we introduce the possibility of overload by context parameters, most likely it will not affect how references to
+Even if we introduce the possibility of overload by context parameters, most likely it will not affect how links to
-extension functions will be resolved.
-Context parameters just add a layer of reference overloads additionally
+extensions will be resolved.
-to extension functions.
-It’s out of scope of this document and should be discussed in the scope of support for
+Context parameters are just an additional set of parameters to perform overload additionally to functions parameters.
-referencing specific overloads.
+It’s out of scope of this document and should be discussed in the scope of support for referring to specific overloads.